 Person who acts as a liaison between the director and the rest of the crew to ensure that everything runs smoothly and on time.
 These crew members can often be identified by their headsets and baseball caps.
-If you need to know what scene you're shooting, when lunch is, or when we are "wrapping," these are the people you should ask.
+If you need to know what scene you're shooting, when lunch is, or when we are "wrapping," these are the people you should ask. film making

 "Extras" are used in a scene to create a sense of realism.
 When filming a crowd scene, after you hear "Rolling," and "Action," you will hear the director or A.D. call out "background," which is the cue for the extras or background performers to begin their movement or action.
-Once "Cut" is called, you will hear someone say, "Back to Ones," or "Reset," which means to go back to your starting places for the shot.
+Once "Cut" is called, you will hear someone say, "Back to Ones," or "Reset," which means to go back to your starting places for the shot. film terms

 To decorate and arrange items such as furniture, drapes and artwork on a set.
 When you hear someone say "That's going to be a full dress," they mean a taking a blank space and completely creating the look of the set or location.
+More film terms can be found in the Guide

 A way of creating the illusion of movement for an interior scene in a car or other vehicle by shaking it up and down and flashing lights and shadows across it.
 This can be done anywhere without having to actually drive the vehicle.
+Film making term used by FX crews.

 The first draft of a script is always on white paper.
 As each revision is done prior to and during shooting, new script changes are added to the existing script in different colours each step along the way.
 By the time the script is in its final form it often has all of the colours of the rainbow.

 A small explosive charge that is planted and camouflaged on an area where a gunshot is supposed to hit.
 A squib is generally wired or connected to a remote control device and then discharged at the appropriate time by the special effects crew.
+SPFX film terms like this one are explained throughout the book

 Once all of the locations have been selected and "locked in" for a production, a survey is attended by the department heads to assess each individual location's requirements and restrictions.
 Shooting usually starts one to three days after the tech survey.
+Film making requires a good amount of "prep" or preparation to ensure everything goes smoothly once the cameras are rolling.

 The last shot of the day.
 One of the happiest things you can hear after a 15-hour day.
 "O.K. everybody, this is the window shot so let's concentrate."
 Some people say the term arose out of "when do we go?", but the actual meaning goes back to the early days of filmmaking when everyone on the crew was paid in cash daily.
 After the last shot was completed they went to the window to get their payment.
 Also called a "martini shot" in the U.S.